How Having a Thrifty Lifestyle Can Open Up Your Spending Possibilities

 One of my major money mistakes was in buying a brand new car when I was young.
 Yup, I bought a brand new 2003 V6 Volkswagon Passat.
 I think I maybe spent $25K on it.
 BUT my saving grace is that 16 years and 210,000 miles later I am still driving that car!
 Oh, my car has issues, it has some dents, the glove box doesn’t open, the trunk won’t open with the switch anymore (I have to open it with the key manually).
 And I don’t care.
 Sure I’d like a nicer car, but I am not willing to spend a lot of money on a severely depreciating asset right now.

 Lendingtree.com estimates that in 2021 the average car payment was $563 a month, an all-time high in the past six years!

 - bottled water $846

 - clothes $1,030

 Okay, here’s the fun part!
-Since we do such a good job saving our money, that means we can allocate those dollars to what we as a family feel is important!
+Since we do such a good job saving our money, through everyday frugal living that means we can allocate those dollars to what we as a family feel is important!
 We are then able to set aside this money through sinking funds, which works great for us!
 A frugal life doesn’t have to mean a life of deprivation, a frugal life gives you choices!

 We also already save 20% of our gross income into our retirement accounts, and we don’t have any debt other than our mortgage.
 So I am comfortable splurging on things that we decide are important as we are still being responsible with our money and pursuing early retirement and financial independence.